ngworker/lumberjack/README.md

 export class AppModule {}
 ```

-If not configuration is passed the default configuration is assumed.
+If none configuration is passed the default configuration is assumed.

 ### HttpDriver

-For a more advanced example of a `driver` implementation check the [HttpDriver](https://github.com/ngworker/lumberjack/blob/master/projects/ngworker/lumberjack/src/lib/log-drivers/http-driver/README.md)
+For a more advanced example of a `driver` implementation check the [HttpDriver](https://github.com/ngworker/lumberjack/blob/master/projects/ngworker/lumberjack/http-driver/README.md)

 ## Proposed Best Practices